 Is angling or stepping back my wall important?

-To get gravity working with you, ensure your materials are at a very slight angle; basically, the bottom of the wall should be slightly more outward than the top.
-However, if the wall is only a very small height – for a low garden bed, say – it isn’t an issue you really need to worry about.
+To avoid any significant pressure to the base of your retaining wall, keep a very slight angle when installing: the bottom of the wall should protrude slightly more than the top.
+However, if the wall is only a minimal height, for example, in a small garden bed, don’t worry too much.